michaelgira23/swarms/README.md

 ## Tutorial

-[Refer to the documentation](https://github.com/michaelgira23/swarms/blob/master/docs/table-of-contents.md) for tutorials on using the Crazyflie library.
+Refer to [the documentation](https://github.com/michaelgira23/swarms/blob/master/docs/table-of-contents.md) for tutorials on using the swarms library.

 ## Troubleshooting